Carrier Comparison

 USPS vs UPS for Small Packages Decision Checklist

-• Define the top order profiles where USPS and UPS compete.
+• List your top order profiles where USPS and UPS actually compete (by weight and destination zone).

 Real-World USPS vs UPS for Small Packages Examples